apollo

 Special Advise

-• Contact doctor if your symptoms do not improve even after 7 days.
+• Contact a doctor if your symptoms do not improve even after taking DM Syrup for 7 days.

-• Contact doctor immediately if you develop fever, rash or headaches after taking DM Syrup 50 ml.
+• Contact a doctor immediately if you develop fever, rash, or headaches after taking DM Syrup.

 Disease/Condition Glossary

-Cough: Coughing is the body’s way of clearing irritants (like allergens, mucus or smoke) from airways and preventing infection.
+Cough: Coughing is the body’s way of clearing irritants (like allergens, mucus, or smoke) from airways and preventing infection.
 Coughs may be dry or productive.
-A productive cough (wet cough) brings up sputum (phlegm, mucus and other matter) from the lungs.
-Cough is commonly caused as a response to allergy or viral infection but coughing up mucus is possibly an infection in the respiratory tract.
-If you are coughing thick, solid white mucus, you may have a bacterial infection in the airways.
-If the mucus is clear or light-coloured, it you may have allergies or minor infections in the respiratory tract, and yellow or green mucus indicates a respiratory infection.
+A productive cough (wet cough) brings up sputum (phlegm, mucus, and other matter) from the lungs.
+Cough is commonly caused as a response to allergy or viral infection but coughing up mucus is possibly an indication of infection in the respiratory tract.
+If you are coughing thick, solid white mucus, it indicates you may have a bacterial infection in the airways.
+If the mucus is clear or light-coloured, it indicates you may have allergies or a minor infection in the respiratory tract, and yellow or green mucus indicates a respiratory infection.

 whatsapp Floating Button